-Now, as our lives shift toward isolation and anxieties increase in response to the coronavirus, we may feel any hint of a need to do things perfectly — hit every deadline, still work out as much as we typically do, eat “clean” meals, talk to our parents every night and bake sourdough bread — reaching a peak.
+As our lives shifted toward isolation and anxieties increased in response to the coronavirus, we may have felt the need to do things perfectly — hit every deadline, still work out as much as we typically do, eat “clean” meals, talk to our parents every night and bake sourdough bread — reaching a peak.
+For many, this pressure hasn’t subsided.
+The answer to overcoming this pressure may be as simple as embracing “good enough”.

-“We almost always feel pressure to do it all and be it all: a friend, employee, boss, partner, son or daughter, sibling,” says Rachel Wright, a licensed psychotherapist.
-“Now this pressure has become more extreme because the only way to do this is through digital communication, which makes it harder to set boundaries.”
+“We almost always feel pressure to do it all and be it all: a friend, employee, boss, partner, son or daughter, sibling,” says Rachel Wright, a licensed psychotherapist. “[During the pandemic] this pressure has become more extreme because the only way to do this is through digital communication, which makes it harder to set boundaries.”

 We’re trying to prove we are working as hard as always even though our supervisor isn’t down the hall, stick to our healthy habits and check in on loved ones while caring for children or aging parents.
 It’s a lot to handle.